 Failure to capture and analyse security-related audit events from workstations can result in cyber security intrusions going unnoticed.
-In addition, the lack of such information can significantly hamper investigations following a cyber security incident.
-To reduce this risk, security-related audit events from workstations should be captured and routinely analysed.
+In addition, the lack of such information can significantly hamper investigations following a cyber

 The following Group Policy settings can be implemented to ensure security-related audit events are appropriately captured and synchronised.